fablabbrighton/digital-fabrication-module/docs/_course-notes/week-2-computer-aided-design-fusion360.md

 ## Assignment

-Design a 100x100mm tile part (SW or Fusion), colour it, and assemble 9 of them as a pattern of 3x3.
-Create a drawing (A4 or A3) of your tile part with sufficient detail for it to be manufactured by someone else.
+Design a 100x100mm tile part (SW or Fusion), colour it.

 ### What do I need to do to pass?

 * Use parametric CAD software to design a tile part that is dimensioned correctly
-* Create a simple 2D drawing of your tile with key dimensions and also include part details in the title block
 * Document all your work on your student blog, with photos/screengrabs and videos to show what you did, what went wrong, and how you fixed it.
 Make sure you include a final hero shot of the final outcomes.
 Cite external sources where you have used someone else’s work.

 ### Extra credit

+Assemble 9 of them as a pattern of 3x3 then create a drawing (A4 or A3) of your tile part with sufficient detail for it to be manufactured by someone else.

+### For the super keen (or those with previous parametric experience)

 Design a male mould tool to make female mould tool, show as exploded assembly of the 3 parts (male mould tool + female mould tool + part)